GoogleCloudPlatform/wordpress-docker/README.md

 ### <a name="run-with-persistent-data-volumes-docker"></a>Run with persistent data volumes

-We can store data on persistent volumes for both MySQL and Wordpress.
+We can store data on persistent volumes for both MySQL and WordPress.
 This way the installation remains intact across restarts.
 Assume that `/my/persistent/dir/wordpress` and `/my/persistent/dir/mysql` are the two persistent directories on the host.

 Use the following content for the `docker-compose.yml` file, then run `docker-compose up`.